alchemyplatform/alchemy-sdk-js/README.md

 npm install alchemy-sdk@latest
 ```

-> 🙋‍♀️ We'd love your thoughts on what features to build next!
+> 🙋‍♀️ **FEATURE REQUESTS:** We'd love your thoughts on what would improve your web3 dev process the most!
 If you have 5 minutes, tell us what you want at our [Feature Request feedback form](https://alchemyapi.typeform.com/sdk-feedback) and we'd love to build it for you: